ashleefeng/taylorlab/predict_dnase/README.md

-# Prediction of chromatin accessibility using transcription factor motifs
+# Predicting of chromatin accessibility from transcription factor binding motifs

 by X. A. Feng

 Last updated on May 6, 2019

-A supervised learning pipeline that trains a logistic-regression- or random-forest-based binary classifier to predict chromatin accessibility using experimentally measured open chromatin regions (.bed files), randomly sampled non-open chromatin region and the presence of known transcription factor (TF) motifs as training data.
+A supervised learning pipeline that trains a logistic-regression- or random-forest-based binary classifier to predict chromatin accessibility.
+The model is trained using experimentally measured open chromatin regions (.bed files), randomly sampled non-open chromatin region and the presence of known transcription factor (TF) motifs.

-Here is walkthrough to get a GM12878 chromatin accessiblity classifier:
+Here is walk-through to train a GM12878 chromatin accessiblity classifier:

 ## Download data

-### Open chromatin regions for your cell type of interest
+### Open chromatin regions

 ```sh
 cd predict_dnase